bottlerocket-os/bottlerocket-project-website/content/en/1.13.x/concepts/updating-bottlerocket.markdown

 In order to install the ECS updater, you need a few different pieces of information: the subnet information for your cluster, the name of the CloudWatch Logs log group where you want logs stored, and the name of the ECS cluster you want the ECS updater to keep updated.
 Further information on how to get that information can be found in the [Getting Started section of the ECS updater documentation](https://github.com/bottlerocket-os/bottlerocket-ecs-updater#getting-started).
-After you've gathered those three values, you can install the ECS updater.
+After you've gathered those three values, you are ready to install the ECS updater.

 Detailed installation steps, including commands to run, are provided in the [Install section of the ECS updater documentation](https://github.com/bottlerocket-os/bottlerocket-ecs-updater#install).